Check out everything you need to know about what to expect during summer at camp.

 All food at camp is camper-friendly, which means that the majority of meals will be standard, staple meals.

-• Breakfast is usually something like cereal, fruit, or toast.
-There might also be some fancy options like breakfast burritos, pancakes, hash browns, or English muffins.
+Breakfast is usually something like cereal, fruit or toast.
+There might also be some fancy options like breakfast burritos, pancakes, hash browns or english muffins.

-• Dinner can be your classic hamburgers, fried chicken, fajitas, tacos or spaghetti, and meatballs.
+Dinner can be your classic hamburgers, fried chicken, fajitas, tacos or spaghetti, and meatballs.

-Most (if not all) camps can cater to special dietary needs such as Vegetarian, Vegan, Gluten Free, Nut Free and Dairy Free.
+Camps can cater to special dietary needs such as Vegetarian, Vegan, Gluten Free, Nut Free and Dairy Free.

 I have dietary requirements, will they be catered for at camp?